-When your due date comes and goes, it can be very frustrating (that’s an understatement).
+When your due date comes and goes, it can be very frustrating (and that’s an understatement).
 Why is it that the last month of pregnancy seems to last the longest?
 You have the name, the hospital bag all packed, the birth plan– but no baby.
-So, we gathered a bunch of moms for tips on the fastest ways to induce labor at home (+ some we don’t recommend).
+So, we gathered a bunch of moms and asked for their tips on the fastest ways to induce labor at home.

-While some doctors and midwives may medically induce after 39 weeks- others may make you wait until 42 weeks.
-There are some great natural ways to get your body in gear for labor in the comfort of your own home if you’re past your due date and still waiting.
+While some doctors and midwives may medically induce after 39 weeks, others will have you wait until 42 weeks.
+Either way, there are some great natural ways to get your body in gear for labor in the comfort of your own home if you’re past your due date and still waiting.

 Physical Activities to Induce Labor

-When it came down to it, our moms said over and over that the fastest way to induce labor at home is physical activity.
-Now, don’t overdo it, but these are definitely our mom’s favorites.
+When it came down to it, our moms said over and over that one of the fastest ways to induce labor at home is physical activity.
+Now, don’t overdo it, but these are definitely some of the most popular methods.

 Let’s start off with a fun way that will make your partner happy.
-Sex is a very common way to induce labor and some say the fastest way to induce labor at home.
-Many pregnant women have a lot of success with this method.
-It’s probably one of the simplest and most effective ways to bring on labor.
+Some say sex is the fastest way to induce labor at home.
+Many pregnant women have a lot of success with this method making it one of the simplest and most effective ways to bring on labor.

 Scientifically- semen stimulates the cervix and orgasm can cause contractions.
 There’s no hurt in trying, right?